 The Black Swan is one of the most fascinating books I have read.
-I had heard of Nassim Nicholas Taleb, before reading the book, but I wasn’t aware how original and eye-opening his thinking was.
+I had heard of Nassim Nicholas Taleb, before reading the book, but I wasn’t aware of how original and eye-opening his thinking was.

 Reading this book has fundamentally changed the way I think and the way I look at the world.
 This has influenced my The Black Swan summary, which is the second volume in Taleb’s 5-book “Incerto” volume on uncertainty.

 It’s important to make clear that this book has nothing whatsoever to do with the film Black Swan.
-It’s a very good film, but it’s based around psychology and ballet, while Taleb focuses on statistics and probability.
+It’s a very good film, but it’s based on psychology and ballet, while Taleb focuses on statistics and probability.

 Taleb’s idea of the Black Swan is an event that comes as a surprise, has a major effect and is often rationalised with the benefit of hindsight.

 The term comes from the belief that, although presumed, black swans did not exist.
 This theory was dispelled when in 1697, Dutch explorers encountered black swans in Western Australia.

 Taleb takes this theory and applies it to economics, policy and other areas throughout the book.
 He highlights how if we’re not prepared for a black swan, the effects can be devastating.
 While, if we are prepared we can mitigate them.

 It is a fascinating book and premise, one which I highly recommend to anyone who wants to understand why we are so bad at predicting the future.